nhs-pycom/nhs_time_of_travel/README.md

 - Select the Route Optimizer page from the left index.
 - Here to use the page you will need data.
 The NHS Digital Hospital Dataset for England and Wales comes loaded as a default.
 Within the data folder in the repo, you'll also have access to the epraccur dataset, this is NHS England's GP Practice dataset.
-- If you wish to use your own data, there is a templates folder, and within that Address_template.xlsx.
+- If you wish to use your own data, untick the '_filter data to City or County_' box, then click the Browse files button on the left index.
+There is a templates folder, and within that Address_template.xlsx, or Address_templates_split.xlsx.
 Please enter the addresses you wish to use, in the format specified in this worksheet.
 If you change the format, the code will likely break, so please follow the format of this workbook.
 - To access other files apart from Hospital.csv, on the left of the page below the page selector, if a 'browse files' button.
 If you click here, this will access your computer, where you can load the Address_template, or the epraccur dataset, or any other dataset you've prepared in the same format as the Address_template.
 - Next, in the box titled 'Enter Town/ City or County (or both), either select a location from the dropdown, or delete what's in the box and type the town/city/ county you want the data for, for this page.
 This box filters the Hospital dataset to just the town/ city/ county you wish to inspect.
 The filtered dataframe will be visible once you've done this.
 - If you have start address that isn't the uploaded data, please enter it now in the 'Enter a new start address' field, please follow the format like this, '65 Goldsworth Road, Woking'.